-To press on was suicide and so Shanley withdrew east towards the battalion rendezvous point which was an orchard near the tiny hamlet of Caponnet which had been marked as “Hill 30,” over five miles away.
+To press on was suicide.
+Shanley withdrew east towards the battalion rendezvous point which was an orchard near the tiny hamlet of Caponnet, five miles away.
+Their destination was a small bump in the landscape, which had been marked as “Hill 30."
 This was not much of a hill, and in fact it was only 30 meters above sea level.
 As Shanley and his troops withdrew, Germans from the 1057th Regiment of the 91st Airlanding Division set off in pursuit.

 Meanwhile, in the darkened country around Ste-Mère-Église, Lt-Colonel Ed Krause of the 3rd Battalion, 505th PIR was moving to attack the town with about 200 men.
-The 505th PIR was the only parachute regiment to land on D-Day which had combat experience.
-In Krause’s jump jacket was an American flag he had raised at Naples eight months ago.
+The 505th PIR was the only parachute regiment with any combat experience to land on D-Day.
+In Krause’s jump jacket was an American flag which he had raised at Naples eight months ago.
 God-willing, he would raise the flag here as well, he thought.

 By when Krause and his men entered the town, the slaughter of the men from F Company had long since ended.
-In fact, everything was quiet.
-The fire in the church had been put out, the townsfolk had gone back to bed and the Germans troops had vanished.
+Everything was quiet.
+The fire in the church had been put out, the townsfolk had gone back to bed and the Germans had vanished.
 But the grisly flotsam of war remained.
-The spent bullet casings, the black marks of fire and the bodies of the dead paras, still hanging in the trees and poles.
+The spent bullet casings, the black scorch marks of fire and the bodies of the dead paras still hanging in the trees and poles.

 Krause’s men came across a building which the Germans were using as the town barracks.
 The Airborne prepared for vengeance.
 They went in, guns blazing.
 Ten Germans died before the remaining 30 surrendered.
 Ste-Mère-Église was in American hands.
 It was 4.30 am and the first major town in Normandy had fallen to the Allies.
 The paratroopers set up a defensive perimeter and cut the main German communications cable leading to Cherbourg.
 Krause hoisted his stars and stripes over the town hall.